lmirel/MorphingClockRemix/README.md

 - it has night mode from 8pm to 8am when it only shows a moon and 2 twinkling stars and a dimmed display
 - temperature and humidity change color based on (what most might consider) comfortable values

+[Note]: In case you have issues running the WiFi configuration applet, disable ICONS usage.
+//#define USE_ICONS
+//#define USE_FIREWORKS
+//#define USE_WEATHER_ANI
+You can re-enable it after configuration is done.
+Alternatively, you can use the 'no-wm' branch for a static configuration approach.

 tested ONLY using the NodeMCU variant listed as NodeMCU 1.0 (ESP-12E Module) in Arduino Studio

 provided 'AS IS', use at your own risk